Note 2a: Material accounting policies

 (iv) Income from Generation Based Incentive is accounted on accrual basis considering eligibility of project for availing incentive.

 (v) Contributions by consumers towards items of property, plant and equipment, which require an obligation to provide electricity connectivity to the consumers, are recognised as a credit to deferred revenue.
-Such revenue is recognised over the useful life of the property, plant and equipment.
+Such revenue is recognised in accordance with depreciation of such property, plant and equipment.

 2.10 Foreign currency translation: